tati-micheletti/NWT/README.md

 Please run the script _!sourceScript.R_ to run the analysis for the following manuscript:

-_Micheletti, Tatiane, Samuel Haché, Frances E C Stewart, Alex M Chubaty, Ceres Barros, Erin M Bayne, Steven G Cumming, et al. 2023.
-“Will This Umbrella Leak?
-A Caribou Umbrella Index for Boreal Bird Conservation.”
- Conservation Science and Practice in press._
+_Micheletti, T., Haché, S., Stralberg, D., Stewart, F. E. C., Chubaty, A. M., Barros, C., Bayne, E. M., Cumming, S. G., Docherty, T. D. S., Dookie, A., Duclos, I., Eddy, I. M. S., Gadallah, Z., Haas, C. A., Hodson, J., Leblond, M., Mahon, C. L., Schmiegelow, F., Tremblay, J. A., … McIntire, E. J. B. (2023).
+Will this umbrella leak?
+A caribou umbrella index for boreal landbird conservation.
+Conservation Science and Practice, 5(4), e12908. https://doi.org/10.1111/csp2.12908_

 Data will be downloaded, unzipped and placed in the paths determined in the first script.
 Please note that a very large amount of data needs to be downloaded in this process.
 Also, there are proprietary data that might need data sharing agreement.
 These data will fail when trying to download if you don't have access to it.